hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 }
 ```

-Or, parameters of injection methods (constructor, setter) can be un-typed as shown below:
+Or, parameters of injection methods (constructor, setter) can be un-typed as shown below.

 ```java
 public class SomeBean {